tlemo/darwin/scripts/docs/scripts.md

 Plots the aggregated results for all traces under the specified variation (average, min..max range)

+> Note: the colors for the calibration series are randomly selected

 ```
 usage: batch_fitness.py [-h] -u UNIVERSE -v VARIATIONID [--calibration]
                         [-o OUTPUT]